ths1990/cs499_capstone/enhancement_one.md

 ## Objectives Met:

-Through these enhancements, I have met the course objectives that I planned to meet in Module One which I have listed below:
+Through these enhancements, I have met the the following course objectives:

 - Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.